 Man dies in personal watercraft crash at Lake Worth Inlet

-A Jacksonville man died as the result of a personal watercraft accident at the Lake Worth Inlet on Saturday.
+A Jacksonville man died as the result of a personal watercraft accident at the Lake Worth Inlet, also known as the Palm Beach Inlet, on Saturday.

-According to Florida Fish and Wildlife Conservation Commission, Dr. Leon Leroy Haley Jr., 56, was operating a 2021 10' Yamaha PWC and was ejected from the vehicle at 10:33 a.m.
+According to Florida Fish and Wildlife Conservation Commission, Dr. Leon Leroy Haley Jr., 56, was operating a 2021 10-foot Yamaha PWC and was ejected from the vehicle at 10:33 a.m.

 He was located in the water wearing a life jacket.

-Dr. Haley was transported to St. Mary's Medical Center in West Palm Beach where he was confirmed deceased.
+Haley was transported to St. Mary's Medical Center in West Palm Beach where he was pronounced dead.

 He is credited with playing a pivotal role in distributing the COVID-19 vaccine in Jacksonville, particularly in the Black community.